oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 - The value of the `partNumber` attribute is not enclosed in quotes.

-- The part numbering scheme has changed, and part numbers beginning with “`A`” now begin with “`AA`”.
+- The part numbering scheme has changed, and part numbers beginning with "`A`" now begin with "`AA`".

 Fixing only result #1 would produce the element